This is a contract for services with Relationship Counseling Group, LLC. In order to begin therapy, you must agree to the following:

 Consent to Treatment

 I voluntarily consent to receive therapy services and/or to have my child receive services provided at Relationship Counseling Group, LLC.
 I understand that if I am not seen for 60 days or longer, my case will be considered inactive and will be terminated.
-I understand that I may resume therapy by calling Relationship Counseling Group, LLC @ 704.817.0200.
 I understand that this consent to service will be valid and remain in effect as long as I attend Relationship Counseling Group, LLC.
 Unless revoked by me in writing, with written notice provided to Relationship Counseling Group, LLC.
 I understand that all communication with Relationship Counseling Group, LLC are confidential and that no information about my session will be released without my written authorization and the written authorization of each member in the client’s system.

 Client Rights and Responsibilities